pace-neutrons/Horace/documentation/user_docs/docs/example_scripts/horace_diagnostics.rst

    %Take a cut from an sqw file, to get a dispersion plot.
 Ensure we
    % do not %select the -nopix option.
 While this means that the object
-   % "cs" will be larger in memory than with `-nopix`
+   % "cs" will be larger in memory than with `-nopix`.
-   % but will retain all of the information about detector pixels from
+   % It will retain all of the information about detector pixels from
    % individual runs (sample orientations) during the experiment.

    sqw_file='/mnt/data/Science/URu2Si2/data/sqw/Ei81_20K.sqw';